drone-ah/wordsonsand/blog/content/posts/wordsonsand/projector-hugo.md

 We also need to define plain as an output format.

-As fas as I could see, there is no way (currently) in hugo to specify a default output type for a `type` (i.e. youtube) of content, only a `kind` (e.g. page) of content.
+As far as I could see, there is no way (currently) in hugo to specify a default output type for a `type` (i.e. youtube) of content, only a `kind` (e.g. page) of content.